-The Reports " Tools panel contains a link to Packet Tracers when there is at least one Packet Sensor or Packet Filter in use.
+Reports " Tools contains a link to Packet Tracers when there is at least one Packet Sensor or Packet Filter in use.
 The number of active packet traces is displayed within the panel.

 Here you can easily capture packets from various parts of your network using distributed Packet Sensors.
-You can view the contents of packets directly from Console using an integrated packet analyzer UI.
+You can view the contents of packets directly from Console using an integrated packet analyzer user interface that resembles the popular WireShark software.

-The tab contains 2 sub-tabs located at the lower left side of the window:
+There are 2 sub-tabs located at the lower left side of the window: